Eight struggling players that need to step up in NBA Playoffs

 With the Bucks point guard struggling to contribute on the offensive end of the floor, Giannis Antetokounmpo and Khris Middleton have been left to carry the scoring load.
 So far, that duo alone hasn’t been able to produce any victories for the Bucks, meaning Bledsoe will have to start contributing more on the offensive end for his team to have a shot at winning the series.

-View the original article on The Sports Daily: Eight struggling players that need to step up in NBA Playoffs
+View the original article at Pelican's Eye View: Eight struggling players that need to step up in NBA Playoffs